willmendesneto/ngx-skeleton-loader/README.md

 ## Why skeletons?

-> This is a common concept, but why use this directive instead solve it via server-side rendering?

 The idea of this component is make the process transparent and easier.
 So the main point is integrate this component with other tooling process, such as:

 - Server-side rendering;